Programs and Activities

 LSAC Fee Waivers

-A fee waiver from LSAC (the Law School Admissions Council) acts as a de facto type of umbrella waiver.
-The LSAC fee waiver pays for a variety of fees, including the LSAT test, Credential Assembly Service, law school reports, and practice tests.
-Students must apply for the fee waiver 3-5 months before the deadline to register for the LSAT, see https://www.lsac.org/lsat/lsat-dates-deadlines-score-release-dates/lsat-cas-fees/fee-waivers-lsat-credential-assembly.
-The initial fee waiver determination is made by an algorithm.
-For a personal review of their circumstances, students must appeal the initial determination.
-If your request has been denied and you have a good faith reason to believe that the initial determination was wrong, you should absolutely request an appeal.
-In general, if a student has received an LSAC fee waiver, the law schools will also waive their own fees associated with the application.
+A fee waiver from LSAC (the Law School Admissions Council) pays for a variety of fees, including the LSAT test, Credential Assembly Service, law school reports, score preview and practice tests.
+Students must apply for LSAC fee waivers 3-5 months before the deadline to register for the LAST they plan to take, see this link for more details.
+Once you have submitted your online Fee Waiver application and all required supporting documentation, your Fee Waiver application will be either approved or denied.
+Decisions are usually made within two to five business days of LSAC receiving all the required supporting documentation.
+If your request has been denied and you want to qualify for the Max Berger Law School Application “Starter Pack” Stipend, you must appeal your denial and provide LSAC with any supporting documents requested.
+Also note that many times if a student has received an LSAC fee waiver, the law schools will also waive their own fees associated with the application.

 Law School Application Fee Waivers